bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Aaron: 00:06:51

 Right.
-OK, let's move on to the actual Bitcoin case, which is the Samurai devs.
+OK, let's move on to the actual Bitcoin case, which is the Samourai devs.

+## The Samourai Wallet Case

 Sjors: 00:07:00